 - School is the “norm” so there’s little judgment/questioning from society about the choice.

-- Wider range of activities available at one location.
+- Wider range of activities available at one location makes it convenient to get involved in after school activities.

-- Might be easier for parents to find their “tribe” since they are at school events.
+- Might be easier for parents to find their support network since they are at school events.

 - Ability to play sports is easier.